Hixon10/KustoPlayground/README.md

 - pack_all()
 - print operator
 - in operator / !in operator
+- proper support of Nullable columns (filter, comparison operations, distinct, and so on)
 - mv-expand operator
 - `let` statement
 - print operator